4 edge strategies: Business considerations for creating an edge strategy

 Why does my business need an edge strategy?

-Edge computing is extremely versatile with numerous relevant use-cases, but is it right for your enterprise?
-Do you have latency-sensitive applications or use-cases?
+Edge computing is extremely versatile and has numerous relevant use cases, but is it right for your enterprise?
+Do you have latency-sensitive applications or use cases?
 In industries like healthcare and finance, latency down to the millisecond is everything.
-The ability to read and update data in real-time by skipping the roundtrip to the cloud can make the difference between life and death, or in millions of dollars.
+The ability to read and update data in real-time by skipping the roundtrip to the cloud can make the difference between life and death or millions of dollars.

-For some companies, on the other hand, edge computing is a secondary architecture that’s not mission-critical, but it does drive revenue.
-Latency costs money.
-Speed drives revenue.
+For some companies, on the other hand, edge computing is a secondary architecture that’s not mission-critical but does drive revenue.
+Latency costs money, but speed drives revenue.

 The bottom line: Consider your company’s primary goal and value proposition.
-Is your goal to enhance existing enterprise applications, or to create new and uniquely engaging customer experiences.
+Is your goal to enhance existing enterprise applications, streamline operations, or create new and uniquely engaging customer experiences?
 A tailored edge strategy, properly executed, can potentially change your business in a way that delights your users and sets you apart from the competition.
+Additionally, offering specialized services related to edge computing can maximize customer adoption and address specific needs through targeted strategies and expert support.

-What is my business’ existing infrastructure for data deployment?
+What is my business's existing infrastructure for data deployment?

-Don't misunderstand the role of your edge strategy: It's not about replacing a cloud provider but rather augmenting those capabilities to deliver on your company’s desired business outcomes.
-While edge computing requires an infrastructure with the capacity and bandwidth to ingest, transform, analyze, and act on enormous volumes of data in real time, it must be integrated into your existing IT architecture and landscape.
+Don’t misunderstand the role of your edge strategy: It’s not about replacing a cloud provider but rather augmenting those capabilities to deliver your company’s desired business outcomes.
+While edge computing requires an infrastructure with the capacity and bandwidth to ingest, transform, analyze, and act on enormous volumes of data in real-time, it must be integrated into your existing IT architecture and landscape, including the Internet.

-Following are four initial infrastructure question to consider:
+The following are four initial infrastructure questions to consider:

 - Are you building your own edge?